 When Mio came out with its first generation optical heart rate monitor for the wrist back in 2013, it was ground breaking.
 The device was funded by a Kickstarter campaign and was very much a novelty.
-Fast forward three years, and heart-rate monitoring has become a standard feature in the fitness tracker world.
+Fast to today, and heart-rate monitoring has become a standard feature in the fitness tracker world.

 Heart rate training is, simply, when you measure your heart rate during exercise to see how hard you’re working (or not).
 It is one of the most effective ways to be sure you’re working at a level that will improve your fitness.
 The problem with wearing a traditional chest strap monitor, is the fact that they are uncomfortable, unwieldy and you need a compatible watch to view the readings.